energywebfoundation/ocn-node/README.md

 #### 1.2.
 Connecting to a Database

-The `dev` properties connects the client to an in-memory database, which will not persist data across client restarts.
+The `dev` properties connects the node to an in-memory database, which will not persist data across node restarts.
-If running the client in a test or production environment with Postgres installed, copy from the `psql` properties file
+If running the node in a test or production environment with Postgres installed, copy from the `psql` properties file
 instead:

 ```
 cp application.psql.properties application.local.properties
 ```

-The client may also be connected to a different database.
-This requires installing the relevant database driver as an `ocn-client` dependency via gradle and modifying application properties accordingly, in addition to running the database server itself.
+The node may also be connected to a different database.
+This requires installing the relevant database driver as an `ocn-node` dependency via gradle and modifying application properties accordingly, in addition to running the database server itself.

 #### 1.3.
 Configuring the Network

-The network on which any OCN client is running on depends purely on the OCN Registry smart contract it is connected to.
+The network on which any OCN Node is running on depends purely on the OCN Registry smart contract it is connected to.
-These configuration properties belong to `ocn.client.web3`.
-Currently the `develop` branch is pre-configured (using the provided `dev` and `psql` profiles) to use to the Energy Web Foundation's Volta test network, by connecting to a [remote Volta node](https://energyweb.atlassian.net/wiki/spaces/EWF/pages/703201459/Volta+Connecting+to+Remote+RPC) and the OCN Registry smart contract deployed on Volta with address `0x50ba770224D92424D72d382F5F367E4d1DBeB4b2`.
+These configuration properties belong to `ocn.node.web3`.
+Currently the `develop` branch is pre-configured (using the provided `dev` and `psql` profiles) to use to the Energy Web Foundation's Volta test network, by connecting to a [remote Volta node](https://energyweb.atlassian.net/wiki/spaces/EWF/pages/703201459/Volta+Connecting+to+Remote+RPC) and the OCN Registry smart contract deployed on Volta with address `0x0A5f27Ee1EbDC68034aDbd9446F9375783aeF7DC`.
 Note that subsequent commits may change this address as development of the OCN Registry takes place.

 #### 1.4.
 Setting the Admin API key [optional]